cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ### First Protobuf compilation

-Before you run the compilation, because you have not yet defined any Protobuf files for messages, you can comment out the `protocgen.sh` line:
+Before you run the compilation, because you have not yet defined any Protobuf files for messages, you can comment out this `protocgen.sh` line:

 ```diff-sh
 -   cp -r github.com/alice/checkers/* ./